-See README for specific Oracle instructions when using Oracle as the source DB.
+See README for specific instructions when using Oracle as the source database.

-Running Debezium Server remotely to the source DB
+Running Debezium Server remotely to the source database

-While it is technically OK to run the Debezium Server on the same host as the source database, it is not always the best practice:
+While it is technically okay to run the Debezium Server on the same host as the source database, it is not always the best practice.

 - The database host needs all its resources to process queries.

 - The database owners are not allowed to install a database client for an application on the database host.
-This scenario is fully supported and only requires a small update to the
+However, this scenario is fully supported and only requires a small update to the

-In many cases, users would not like to run the Debezium Server on the same host(s) as the Redis Cluster node(s).
-In this case just ensure you edit the sink section of
+In many cases, you wouldn’t want to run the Debezium Server on the same host(s) as the Redis Cluster node(s).
+In this case ensure you edit the sink section of

-Redis Data Integration and target Redis DB on different clusters
+RDI and target Redis databases on different clusters

-This can be done when the Redis Enterprise owner wants a separation of concerns or does not wish to install/enable modules on the target cluster.
+This can be done when you want a separation of concerns or you do not wish to install/enable modules on the target cluster.
 In this scenario the

 config.yaml file needs to be edited with the following changes: